freol35241/ltss/README.md

 Long time state storage (LTSS) custom component for Home Assistant
 ========================================

+**NOTE:** From version 2.0 LTSS requires at least Home Assistant 2023.3

 **NOTE:** Starting 2020-09-13 attributes are stored with type JSONB instead of as a plain string, in addition a GIN index is created on this column by default.
 At first startup after updating of LTSS, migration of your DB happens automatically.
 Note that this can take a couple of minutes and HASS will not finish starting (i.e. frontend will not be available) until migration is done.

 **WARNING:** I take no responsibility for any data loss that may happen as a result of this.
 Please make sure to backup your data before upgrading!